 That's all it is.

-And I don't know whether I agree and understand this poll, but I mean it was taken before Sandra Day O'Connor retired.
+And I don't know whether I agree and understand this poll, but I mean, it was taken before Sandra Day O'Connor retired.

-By only 25% of the people, two-thirds couldn't even name one.
+Two-thirds couldn't even name one.

 That does make sense to you.